agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 **Exercise:** Before scrolling down, predict how Naive and Sophisticated hyperbolic discounters with identical preferences could differ in their actions on this problem.

-[codebox: bigGridworld. draw with agent starting in 3,1.]
+[TODO codebox: bigGridworld. draw with agent starting in 3,1.]

 We now consider two hyperbolic discounting agents with the same preferences and discounting function but where one is Naive and the other Sophisticated.

-[codeboxes with both Naive and Soph.
+[TODO codeboxes with both Naive and Soph.
 Or one codebox with both and some parameter to control Naive/Soph easily.]

 **Exercise:** Before reading further, your goal is to do preference inference from the observed actions in the codebox above (using only a pen and paper).
 The discount function is the hyperbola $$D=\frac{1}{1+kt}$$, where $$t$$ is the time from the present, $$D$$ is the discount factor (multiplied by the utility) and $$k$$ is a positive constant.
 Work out a full set of parameters for the agent that predict the observed behavior.
 This includes utilities for the restaurants (both *immediate* and *delayed*) and for the `timeCost`, as well as the discount constant $$k$$.
 (Assume there is no softmax noise).